AntiPwr/AntiPwr.github.io/root/wiki/Whisper of the Well Information.md

 - <a href="Line from Few.html">Line from Few</a>: Societies slowly began to emerge from their age-long refuge in Endem as Celia’s dominance reached its climax come the World Gyre's shift.
 Societies like the Scepitath (now Sol Unita) and the Branches of Concordia (from Esterik/Esteran Leredith) formed, establishing new balances of faith, trade, and governance.
 However, it should be known that many other Huma civilizations exist other than the two mentioned here.

 - <a href="Current Line.html">Current Line</a>: We are currently in the 40th year of the Current Line.
 The most notable event so far has been the expansion of the Airship Pact, a pact made between classes regarding individual demands and expectations of innerplanar travel by airship.
-This meeting, held in Hypri, hostedgave a powerful speech to the Chain of Delta, a historically isolated class from the western steppes of Wyldere.
+This meeting, held in Hypri, hosted powerful speeches to the Chain of Delta, a historically isolated class from the western steppes of Wyldere.

 </details>